News

 Follow on Twitter @mvvoice, Facebook and on Instagram @mvvoice for breaking news, local events, photos, videos and more.

-Your support is vital to us continuing to bring you social justice news.
+Get uninterrupted access to important local social justice news.
 Become a member today.

 Malcolm Harris details the legacy of Stanford, Hoover, eugenics in interview